- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-- This course is delivered live and online via Microsoft Teams at set times each week.
+- Registration is restricted to students accepted into the Medical Office Assistant program.
+This course is delivered live and online via Microsoft Teams at set times each week.
 You will need a computer with a webcam, microphone, and stable internet connection to participate in class.
-Contact sobm-moa@bcit.ca for questions related to this course or program.
-No class Monday, April 21 and Monday, May 19.
-Class material will be provided outside of class hours to complete on your own time.
+Contact sobm-moa@bcit.ca for questions related to this course or programs.
+Please note there is no class October 13.
+Course material will be delivered asynchronously that week.

 Status